vinay-ghate/TalkWithDB-AI-Agent/README.md

 # 🧠 TalkWithDB -  AI Database Agent

+###  [Preview Link](https://talkwithdb.streamlit.app/) : Here you can upload your own .db file and add you own gemini key.

 This project is an **AI-powered Streamlit app** that connects to a **SQLite3 database (`company.db`)** and allows you to ask natural language questions about its data.
 The agent uses **Google Gemini (via LangChain)** along with custom database tools to automatically:
 1. Inspect available tables.